 Finally, it should be considered that within a selective distribution system the supplier is expected to warrant uniform conditions to all members of the network.
 Of course, this does not exclude that different conditions may (and will) be granted in the presence of different situations (e.g. the producer may grant a higher discount for the distributor who purchases higher quantities, or it may reduce supplies when it does not have enough products to cover the market), but as a general rule each retailer will be treated in the same way as the other members of the network.

+Article 1 (g) of Commission Regulation (EU) 2022/720 defines a selective distribution system as “a distribution system where the supplier undertakes to sell the contract goods or services, either directly or indirectly, only to distributors selected on the basis of specified criteria and where these distributors undertake not to sell such goods or services to unauthorised distributors within the territory reserved by the supplier to operate that system”.

 2. The type of selection considered in the model

 The Supplier will decide from case to case the criteria for selecting the «authorised dealers».